TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

 \subsubsection{Student-T-Distribution Based SuperQuadric With Inverse-Warp Primitive}

 So far, thanks to the T-distribution kernel enhancement, the T-Superquadric primitive is robust to outliers.
-Nevertheless, the T-Superquadric primitive has a very limited shape variety.
-It can only exhibit convex, symmetric shapes and cannot capture non-convex, asymmetric shapes, which are common in the daily 3D driving scene.
+Nevertheless, due to limited shape variety, it cannot capture non-convex, asymmetric shapes, which are very common in the daily 3D driving scene.
 To solve this limitation, we make the T-Superquadric primitive deformable through inverse-warp enhancement.
-Specifically, we choose 24 basis field functions $\left \{ B_{i}(u,v,w) \right \}_{i=1}^{24}$, where $u,v,w$ refers to three inputs, respectively, to deform the local coordinates $(X_{S},Y_{S},Z_{S})$ as follows:
+Specifically, we choose 24 basis field functions $\left \{ B_{k}(u,v,w) \right \}_{k=1}^{24}$ to deform the local coordinates $(X_{S_i},Y_{S_i},Z_{S_i})$ as follows: {

-where $\omega_{i}$ is the learnable weighting scaler valued between -1 and 1.
-Then, the occupancy probability of the 3D point associated with each T-Superquadric-Inverse-Warp primitive can be calculated as follows:
+} Then, the occupancy probability of the 3D point associated with $i$-th T-Superquadric-Inverse-Warp primitive can be calculated as follows: {